 When we first came across this green, mountain-like resort, we had to do a double take to see if it was for real!
 Called the Magic Mountain Lodge, the 13 room hotel looks like it came straight from middle earth.
 The lodge sits in the private Huilo-Huilo Biological Reserve in northern Chile's Patagonia and is a celebration of the rich natural heritage that the preserve aims to protect.
 And get this-- visitors enter the establishment on a suspended rope bridge and are greeted by a cascade of water coming down from the cone shaped green roof.

 The Lodge sits in a diverse forest region in northern Patagonia and is base camp at the Hulio Hulio preserve for ecotourists looking to spot a puma or explore the local waterfalls.

 The reserve is a privately held 600 square kilometer park dedicated to the preservation of the region's biodiversity and fauna.
-The surrounding land, located on the northern edge of Patagonia right in the center of Chile sees all four seasons and is a very wet region.
+The northern edge of Patagonia, right in the center of Chile, sees all four seasons and is a very wet region.

 The rich diversity of land types and the relatively undeveloped region is a huge draw for international tourist seeking some of the wildest places left on the planet.